-My latest paper, “When Personal Feels Invasive: Foreseeing Challenges in Precision Medicine Communication“, has just been published in Journal of Health Communication!
+My new paper, “When Personal Feels Invasive: Foreseeing Challenges in Precision Medicine Communication“, has just been published in Journal of Health Communication!

 Meta-analyses are no small feat, but the hard work pays off!
 My major project of the past year — a meta-analysis of narrative persuasion research — recently earned a top student paper award at the 2017 AEJMC conference in Chicago.
 For this project, I synthesized studies of the effect of narratives on audience resistance.
 Narratives are frequently used inRead More